|

 most areas.

-Our track plan is now available
+Our track plan is available

-for viewing online, as are photos
+for viewing, as are photos

 of the layout under construction and reports on our progress.